campagnola/neurodemo/README.md

 Installation
 ------------

 1. Experienced Python users can install the requirements listed above, then download the neurodemo code and run `demo.py`.
 For everybody else, I recommend installing the [Anaconda Python distribution] (http://continuum.io/downloads).
-Click on "I want Python 3.4" and download the installation package for your platform.
+Download and run the installation package for your platform.
 To keep the size down, you can instead install [miniconda] (http://conda.pydata.org/miniconda.html).
 When you run the installer, _take note of the location it is installing to_.

 2. If you installed miniconda, then it is necessary to manually install numpy, scipy, and pyqt4 (if you installed Anaconda, then these packages are already installed and you can skip this step).
 This can be done from a terminal: